_edited_edited_edited.jpg)

 Research Paragraph (Five-Axis Framework)

-In 2025, Dr. Madhava authored a pivotal study published on medRxiv introducing the Five-Axis Framework — the first biologically grounded model to categorize benzodiazepine withdrawal into distinct phenotypes.
+In 2025, Dr. Madhava authored an original study published on medRxiv that introduced the Five-Axis Stress Biology Framework, a biologically grounded model for categorizing benzodiazepine withdrawal into distinct physiologic phenotypes.
 Her research links clinical symptoms to specific neuroimmune mechanisms, redefining how recovery is understood and optimized.

 Citation: Madhava V. Benzodiazepine Withdrawal Symptom Clusters: Distinct Phenotypes with Treatment Implications. medRxiv 2025; doi:10.1101/2025.10.07.25336923